jezlol/Mobile_final_f1/README.md

-# KMUTNB App
+# KMUTNB App - Final Exam Mobile Application

-A Flutter mobile application for King Mongkut's University of Technology North Bangkok (KMUTNB) that provides access to the university website and campus map.
+A Flutter mobile application created for the Final Exam of the Mobile Application Development subject at King Mongkut's University of Technology North Bangkok (KMUTNB).
+This app provides access to the university website and campus map.

 ## Features